 - A 72 pound live pig = 58 pound hang weight (serves 30 – 35)

 - An 80 pound live pig = 65 pound hang weight (serves approx. 60 – 80).
 We cooked 2 of these for our 140 person luau.
 We served A TON of other food AND we also served Huli Huli Chicken.
 Given all that, 2 (65 lb hang weight) pigs were sufficient for 140 people.

 - The maximum size pig that should be cooked in the La Caja China is a 70 lb hang weight pig.
-An 85 pound hang weight pig is WAY TOO BIG and will take 5 – 6 hours to cook and will require modification of the links between the 2 racks of our Model 1 La Caja China.
+An 85 pound hang weight pig is WAY TOO BIG and will take 5 – 6 hours to cook and will require modification of the links between the 2 racks of a 48 x 24 x 20 La Caja China cooking box.
 Don’t do it.

 Step 3.
 Call the Butcher

 - Tell butcher the date you need to pick up the pig (this should be the night before the event).